dmweis/dmweis.github.io/_posts/2017-03-02-WeekThree-Tracking.md

 categories: MIX
 ---

-# This week’s topic is Tracking!
+# This week's topic is Tracking!

 Let me start by saying that tracking is my most favorite topic in VR/AR.
 And when I started writing this post the first time, I wrote 700 words of introduction alone.
 I may try to post it as an alternative version one day, but for now, here is a very compressed version!